published on Wednesday, May 13, 2026 by Pulumiverse

 - Team

-Ids []string - The team IDs that have access to the registry.
+Ids []string - The team UUIDs that have access to the registry.
+At least one team must be specified.
+This value cannot be changed after creation.

 - Uuid string